-Kalamazoo College requires all domestic students admitted in the Fall 2012 or later and all international students to carry health insurance.
-These students will be automatically enrolled in the Kalamazoo College Student Health Insurance Plan unless proof of comparable insurance under another US healthcare plan is provided by the waiver deadline EACH YEAR.
+Kalamazoo College requires all students to carry health insurance.
+Students will be automatically enrolled in the Kalamazoo College Student Health Insurance Plan unless proof of comparable insurance under another US healthcare plan is provided by the waiver deadline EACH YEAR.
 The ANNUAL health insurance enrollment/waiver period is June-August to be completed at http://www.studentinsurance.com/Schools/mi/kalamazoo/.
 All international students must purchase insurance through the College.
 Students on study abroad need to have either US based private insurance that has passed the college’s wavier process or the College insurance.
 Insurances issued by the study abroad host country cannot be used in place of the College insurance or insurance that has passed the waiver process.

 Please note, to waive the Kalamazoo College Student Health Insurance Plan, the health insurance you choose must be: